-- . a signals descriptor with the ct signal, and - . an events descriptor containing the cmp event.
+- a signals descriptor with the ct signal, and - an events descriptor containing the cmp event.

 Upon reception of a command containing the ct signal and cmp event, the MG initiates the continuity test tone for the specified termination.
-If the return tone is detected before the signal times out, the cmp event shall be generated with the value of the result parameter equal to success.
+If the return tone is detected and any other required conditions are satisfied before the signal times out, the cmp event shall be generated with the value of the result parameter equal to success.
 In all other cases, the cmp event shall be generated with the value of the result parameter equal to failure.

 When a MGC wants the MG to respond to a continuity test, it sends a command to the MG containing a signals descriptor with the rsp signal.
-Upon reception of a command with the rsp signal, the MG awaits reception of the continuity test tone.
-When the tone is received before the rsp signal times out, the MG returns the applicable return tone.
-If the rsp signal times out, the MG removes the detection and the return tone (if that was playing).
+Upon reception of a command with the rsp signal, the MG either applies a loopback or (for 2-wire circuits) awaits reception of a continuity test tone.
+In the loopback case, any incoming information shall be reflected back as outgoing information.
+In the 2-wire case, any time the appropriate test tone is received, the appropriate response tone should be sent.
+The MGC determines when to remove the rsp signal.